-You will learn to identify economic issues and problems, to form hypotheses and to gather and use data to test the hypotheses.
-You may get a chance to work as a research assistant with a faculty member and to have collaborative work published in a professional journal.
+Economic students learn to identify economic issues and problems, to form hypotheses and to gather and use data to test the hypotheses.
+They also learn to formulate policies to deal with economic problems and analyze both the intended and unintended effects of these policies.
+Students frequently work as a research assistant with a faculty member and have collaborative work published in a professional journal.

 As a rising junior, Hady Hewidy ’17 took part in a Levitt Summer Research Fellowship that analyzed political engagement and participation in Egypt in the decade leading up to the 2011 revolution.
 “It was an extremely significant experience for me to transition from (being) a participant in Egypt's revolution to someone who is trying to examine and understand the same events academically,” he says.
 Hewidy, who is from Cairo, says he took part in the protests and sit-ins that demanded a transition from a military junta to an elected government.
 He’s remained an activist: In 2014 he helped launch a program to support the Bedouins’ hiking industry in the high mountain region of the Sinai Peninsula.
 At Hamilton, Hewidy majors in economics and world politics.More >>